-The Fulfillment Standing Group is working to create useful documentation for operating in a public services environment that focuses on user needs for materials from a distance, more lenient borrowing rules and an increased focus on electronic access.
-We will be adding resources to this page as we complete them so check back regularly.
-In the meantime, we have developed this general crowdsourced document for resources and ideas – it includes a growing list of reopening plans from libraries and districts across the nation.
+During the COVID-19 response period, the Fulfillment Standing Group worked to create useful documentation for operating in a public services environment that focuses on user needs for materials from a distance, more lenient borrowing rules and an increased focus on electronic access.

 Scanning and Electronic Reserves

 OSU’s Library Experience and Access Department has graciously supplied us with their documentation for scanning and document delivery during this pandemic.
 It’s process intensive and fairly specific to their environment but lays out a good adaptable workflow for scanning with little staffing.
 They are specific about copyright, including a copyright statement with every piece, and basing their work and philosophy around the well-received ASERL (Association of Southeastern Research Libraries shared on a cc4.0 license) webinar, “Yes, You Can Scan that Textbook.”